jonasthewolf/gsn2x/README.md

 # gsn2x

-This little program converts [Goal Structuring Notation](https://scsc.uk/gsn) in a YAML format to the DOT format of [Graphviz](https://graphviz.org).
-From there it can be rendered to different graphic formats.
+This little program renders [Goal Structuring Notation](https://scsc.uk/gsn) in a YAML format to a scalable vector graphics (SVG) image.

 ![Example](examples/example.gsn.svg "Example")

-Graphviz is required to create an image from the output of this tool.

 Feel free to use it and please let me know.
 Same applies if you have feature requests, bug reports or contributions.

 ## Usage

-On Windows you can just run:

-    gsn2x.exe -o <yourgsnfile.yaml> | dot -Tsvg > <yourgsnfile.svg>

-On other systems you can create an SVG like this:
+You can create an SVG like this:

-    gsn2x -o <yourgsnfile.yaml> | dot -Tsvg > <yourgsnfile.svg>
+    gsn2x <yourgsnfile.yaml>

 If a second optional argument is provided, the output is not written to stdout, but to the file named by the second argument.
 If called with option `-c` or `--check` the input file is only checked for validity, but the resulting graph is not written.